 Rabbits are funny little creatures in that they prefer to eat while they poop.
 If you’d like your rabbit to stop using the bathroom in the corner of her cage, place a bundle of hay inside the litter box on top of the litter.
 The scent of one of their favorite noshes will be irresistible, and your bunny will be much more likely to use the litter box.
 You can also put hay in a separate box near the litter box as long as your bunny can reach the hay from her box.

-If your bunny insists on going potty outside her litter box, try absorbing the urine with a paper napkin or paper towel, picking up the poop, and placing both items in the litter box.
+If your bunny insists on going potty outside her litter box, absorb the urine with a paper towel, pick up the poop, and place both items in the litter box.
 This helps your bunny accept the idea that the box is where she should potty from now on.
-Even the best-trained rabbit can have accidents, so we recommend lining the floor beneath the box.
-This will make cleanup easier, not to mention protect your flooring from stains.

 Does your rabbit insist on going potty in the same corner?
 Try setting the litter box there.
 Sometimes it’s better to let your rabbit tell you where she wants to go rather than try to force the issue.